System Design Space

 Prompting and context engineering

-Interviewers often check whether you understand where pure prompt design stops being enough and when you need RAG or an agentic workflow.
+The main signal is whether you understand where pure prompt design stops being enough and when it is cheaper to move to RAG or an agentic workflow.

 • How would you structure a system prompt for a multi-step workflow?